ivan-lednev/obsidian-day-planner/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/lynchjames/obsidian-day-planner/Release%20Build?logo=github&style=for-the-badge) ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/lynchjames/obsidian-day-planner?style=for-the-badge&sort=semver)

-This repository contains a plugin for [Obsidian](https://obsidian.md/) for day planning and managing pomodoro timers in Markdown.
+This repository contains a plugin for [Obsidian](https://obsidian.md/) for day planning and managing pomodoro timers from a task list in a Markdown note.

+> This is an early alpha of version of the plugin and it will be running constantly in the background while Obsidian is open and the plugin is enabled. **Pleaes try the plugin in a test vault first, and, most importantly, make sure you have your notes backed up in cloud storage or Git.**

 ## Usage
 Once installed, the plugin will create a folder called Day Planners in the root of your vault.
 A note for today will automatically be created with the file name format `Day Planners/Day Planner-YYYYMMDD.md`.